 A Call for Citizen Science—This Year More Than Ever

 As we continue to face the crisis of COVID-19, many of us are being restricted to our homes and neighborhoods.
 Using this time to truly get to know the birds we share our communities with can not only bring some peace to our own lives and teach our children about our ecological community, but also help researchers determine how our environments are affecting bird nesting behavior.

-Along with much of the North American public, most members of our junco team (comprised of two Ph.D. students, three Master’s students, and a dozen undergraduates) are under “stay at home” or “shelter in place” orders and are now unable to track our campus juncos.
-We would like to use NestWatch to coordinate remotely between researchers and shift how we do research and what data we gather.
+Most members of our junco team have made the difficult decision to remain at home (after graduate students and the lead scientist obtained special permission from UCLA to continue research).
+Team leader Dr. Pamela Yeh will continue working alone in the field.
+Knowing that one person cannot substitute for two Ph.D. students, three Master’s students, and a dozen undergraduates, we would like to use NestWatch to coordinate remotely between researchers and shift how we do research and what data we gather.
 Thanks to NestWatch and the citizen-scientist community, we are hoping that together we can bolster our data on junco nesting–and other birds’ nesting behavior–across their ranges.